 So I get it.
-I know how easy it is just work, work, work and keep working (and so does this little guy).
+I know how easy it is just work, work, work and keep working.

-So if you are waiting for your to-do list to be completed, but it's never going to be empty - you see the problem right?
-You are never going to have time for yourself.
-Which means that an inability to schedule me-time into your calendar can't be blamed on your full to-do list.
+So if you are waiting for your to-do list to be empty, and it's never going to be empty … you see the problem, right?
+You are never going to have time for yourself, which means that your to-do list is not to blame for your lack of you-time.
 It means that YOU are not a priority for you, and that is what needs to change.
-It's so easy to prioritise everyone and thing above yourself, but when you don't prioritise yourself this causes a lot of problems - if you are your business, what happens to your business when you feel burnt out, tired, uninspired, like you are falling apart at the seams?
+It's so easy to prioritise everyone and thing above yourself– but when/if you are your business, what happens to your business when you feel burnt out, tired, uninspired, like you are falling apart at the seams?
 Your business falls apart too.

 Marketing.
 Accounting.
 Photographer.
-Legal (lucky I have that one sorted easy peasy).
+Legal (lucky I have that one sorted!).
 Sales.
 Customer Service.
 IT Support.